EOSgithub/linked-blog-starter-md/EH - Relic Compendium V1.1.md

 > **Umbral Cloak (T2)**
 > You have advantage on the first ranged attack made from darkness each turn and on a hit you can teleport to an unoccupied space within 30 feet that is also in darkness

 ---
 ---
+## Powder Keg Set
+*(Usable by: Artificer or Prof. with Tinker's tools)*

+> **Cannon Expertise (T1)**
+> You gain proficiency with martial firearms, can ignore the two-handed property of cannons and can reload them with a bonus action instead of an action.
+Once per turn when you hit with a cannon ranged attack, you can push the target 15ft away or knock it prone (Strenght save negates).

+> **Demolition Expert (T1)**
+> You have advantage on checks to find or disable traps involving explosives and can spend 10gp to craft 1d4 explosive charges during a short rest.
+> In combat, you can throw these charges up to 15ft as an action - creatures within a 5ft radius take 3d6 thunder damage (Dexterity save negates).
+You can have up to 2xInt mod. charge prepared.

+> **Stake Driver Mechanism (T2)**
+> You have created a spring-loaded explosive stake weapon.
+As an action, make a melee attack.
+On hit, you can trigger the mechanism to deal 6d6 piercing damage and knock the target back 20 feet.
+If they hit a wall or another creature, both take 2d6 bludgeoning damage.
+The mechanism has 3 charges and regains all charges on a long rest.

+> **Special Ammo (T2)**
+> Once per turn you can replace one of your cannon attacks with a charged or spread shot.
+> Charged Shot: Each creature in a 120-footlong, 5-foot-wide line in front of you takes 3d12 bludgeoning damage and is knocked prone (Dexterity save negates).
+> Spread Shot: Each creature in a 30ft cone in front of you takes 3d12 bludgeoning damage and is deafened (Constitution save halves).

+---
+---
+## Executioner Set
+(Usable by: Ranger or Intimidation 5+)

+> **Public Execution (T1)**
+> Once per turn, when you reduce a creature to 0 hit points with a melee weapon, you can spend your reaction to make it a dramatic execution.
+All hostile creatures within 30 feet are frightened of you until the end of your next turn (Wisdom save agains intimidation negates) and you gain temporary hit points equal to the executed creature's CR + your Strength modifier.

+> **Judge's Presence (T1)**
+> You have advantage on Intimidation checks and can use Strength instead of Charisma for them.
+You learn and can cast once per long rest without expending a spell slot *zone of truth* and *silence*.

+> **Logarius' Wheel (T2)**
+> As a bonus action, you manifest a massive spectral torture wheel for 1 minute.
+The wheel hovers near you and has the following properties:
+> When you first summon it and as a bonus action when you hit with a melee attack, you can slam the wheel into the same target, dealing 2d4 force damage.
+> As an action, you can send the wheel spinning through a 30-foot line.
+Creatures in the line take 4d6 force damage (Dexterity save negates).
+> You can manifest the wheel proficiency bonus times per long rest.

+> **Guillotine Phantom (T2)**
+> Once per long rest, as an action, you summon a massive spectral guillotine above a creature within 60 feet.
+At the end of the next round, the blade drops.
+A creature that is still in the space takes 10d10 force damage (Dexterity save halves) and If this damage reduces a creature to 20 hit points or fewer it is beheaded, triggering *Public Execution* if available.

+---
+---
+## Marionette Set
+(Usable by: Bard or Sleight of Hand 7+)

+> **String Mastery (T1)**
+> Invisible strings extend from your fingers.
+As an action, you can try to attach strings to a creature within 15ft (Dexterity save negates).
+While attached: use a reaction action to pull the creature 15 feet in any direction, force disadvantage on its Dexterity saves, or force it to drop prone.
+When attached to a creature, you can use your action to force it to make one weapon attack against itself or a target within reach.
+The string breaks if the creature gets 30ft away from you and succeeds on a contested Atlethic check or uses its full turn to free itself.

+> **Manikin Artistry (T1)**
+> You can craft and control a small manikin puppet.
+During a long rest, you can create a tiny manikin that resembles a specific creature you've seen.
+You can see and hear through the manikin as an action while it's within 1 mile.
+The manikin has AC 15, 1 hit point, and 20ft movement.
+Additionally, you can speak and cast touch spell through it.
+You can maintain one manikin at a time.

+> **Gilded Performance (T2)**
+> Your strings become razor wire.
+When a creature starts its turn attached to your strings, you can choose to deal 2d6 slashing damage to it.
+> Additionally, as an action, you can force all strings taut, pulling all attached creatures up to 30 feet toward you and knocking them prone (Strenght save negates).
+If this brings one within 5 feet, you can use your reaction to make a melee attack or cast a touch spell on it.

+> **Grand Marionette (T2)**
+> Once per long rest, as a bonus action, you can take full control of a Large or smaller creature that is attached to your strings (Charisma save negates).
+As part of the activation and as an action on following turns you can make it act using the full statblock of the creature.

+---
+---
+## Scholar of Byrgenwerth Set
+*(Usable by: Wizard or Investigation 5+)*

+> **Forbidden Research (T1)**
+> You maintain a grimoire of cosmic secrets.
+During a long rest, choose two damage types you've encountered.
+You gain resistance to one and vulnerability to the other until your next long rest.
+Additionally, whenever you take damage from your chosen vulnerability, your next spell attack has advantage and deals an extra 2d6 damage of the resisted type.

+> **Academic Insight (T1)**
+> Your studies grant profound understanding.
+You gain expertise in Investigation and Arcana.
+When you spend 10 minutes studying a creature, object, or phenomenon, you learn its superficial properties and if it has any curses or enchantments on it.

+> **Rune Inscription (T2)**
+> You've inscribed eldritch runes upon your body.
+Choose two of the following runes:
+> - **Lake**: Reduce all damage taken by 3
+> - **Deep Sea**: Gain +20 feet swimming speed and water breathing
+> - **Arcane**: +1 to spell attack rolls
+> - **Communion**: Gain 2 extra spell slot of 1st level
+> - **Beast**: Your melee attacks deal an extra 1d6 damage
+> You can change your runes at the end of a long rest by losing half of your hitpoints.

+> **Call of the Cosmos (T2)**
+> Once per long rest, as an action (concentration), you tear open a portal to the cosmos in a 20-foot radius within 120 feet.
+The area becomes zero gravity for 1 minute.
+Creatures that start their turn in the area take 4d8 psychic damage (Int save halves) and levitate 10 feet into the air (as per the spell).
+> While the portal is open, you can use a bonus action to make a spell attack roll and fire starlight at a creature within the zone, dealing 1d8 radiant damage.

+---
+---